Black Pete (Zwarte Piet) is an age-old character from Dutch and Belgian folklore that is currently being vilified by

 Moreover, for several years now, these groups have not just called for a debate on the issue; they have organised disruptive protests

 in the streets during the

 traditional festivities when Saint Nicholas and

-In 2014 and 2015 these groups also filed complaints against Black
+In 2014 and 2015, immigrant action groups filed complaints and lawsuits against Black